-Syrian dining in spectacular tunnels under Waterloo station on Peace Day.
-Conflict Café is bringing back its sell-out supperclub, Conflict Café Syria.
+Syrian dining in spectacular tunnels under Waterloo station on Peace Day. **Currently sold out.
+Add your name to waitlist in case of last minute cancellations** Conflict Café is bringing back its sell-out supperclub, Conflict Café Syria.
 Join us for a Syrian sharing feast with no less than 9 dishes.
 As seen in the Guardian and Evening Standard, Conflict Café is the pop-up that serves peace through food.

 Chefs from Syrian restaurant Ayam Zaman will delight with a menu including favourites like baba ghanouj and classic kibbeh, and the chance to try something perhaps not so familiar, such as hara isbah, a traditional Syrian dish of pasta with tamarind and lentils, and the delicious fattet makdous, a dish from Damascus that had everyone salivating last time.